Juan Soto: Minor leagues

-Washington Nationals
+Washington Nationals (2018–2022)

-2018 season: Historic rookie campaign
+2018 season: Rookie season

-Soto made his major-league debut on May 20, 2018, becoming the youngest player in the major leagues at 19 years, 207 days, and the first player born in 1998 to appear in a major-league game.
-He came on as a pinch-hitter in the 8th inning of a game against the Los Angeles Dodgers at Nationals Park in Washington, D.C., and struck out swinging against right-handed relief pitcher Erik Goeddel.
+Soto made his major-league debut on May 20, 2018, becoming the youngest player in the major leagues at 19 years, 207 days and the first player born in 1998 to appear in a major-league game.
+He came on as a pinch-hitter in the 8th inning of a game against the Los Angeles Dodgers at Nationals Park and struck out swinging against right-handed reliever Erik Goeddel.

-Soto made his first major-league start the next day, playing left field in a game against the San Diego Padres at Nationals Park, and on the first pitch of his first plate appearance of the game, got his first major-league hit, a 422 ft opposite-field three-run homer off of Robbie Erlin.
+Soto made his first major-league start the next day, playing left field in a game against the San Diego Padres at Nationals Park, and on the first pitch of his first plate appearance of the game, got his first major-league hit, a 422 ft opposite-field three-run homer off Robbie Erlin.
 After rounding the bases and returning to the dugout, Soto stepped back out for a curtain call from the crowd.
-He became the youngest player in franchise history to hit a home run and the first teenager to homer in a major-league game since Nationals outfielder Bryce Harper did it at age 19 in 2012.
+He became the youngest player in franchise history to hit a home run and the first teenager to homer in a major-league game since teammate Bryce Harper did it at age 19 in 2012.
 "He's a special player," Harper said of Soto after the game.
 Soto became the youngest major league player since Ken Griffey Jr. in 1989 to be intentionally walked in a game when Baltimore Orioles manager Buck Showalter elected to do so rather than give him an opportunity to drive in a run on May 29.

-In June 2018, shortly after being called up to the major leagues, Baseball America listed Soto as the Nationals' top prospect, overtaking fellow outfielder Víctor Robles, and the fourth-best overall prospect in baseball.

-Soto contributed to a notable oddity when he hit a home run against the New York Yankees on June 18, 2018.
-The contest began on May 15, 2018, but was suspended until June 18 due to inclement weather with the score at 3–3.
-Since the stoppage occurred in the fifth inning, a team would have been awarded the win if they were ahead, which implied that he had technically hit a home run before his MLB debut.
+In June, shortly after Soto was called up to the major leagues, Baseball America listed him as the Nationals' top prospect, overtaking fellow outfielder Víctor Robles, and the fourth-best overall prospect in baseball.
+Soto contributed to a notable oddity when he hit a home run against the New York Yankees on June 18.
+The contest began on May 15, five days before Soto made his major league debut, but was suspended until June 18 due to inclement weather with the score at 3–3.
+Since the stoppage occurred at the end of the fifth inning, a team would have been awarded the win if they were ahead, which implied that he had technically hit a home run before his MLB debut.
 To prevent confusion, it was added in sequence to his already accrued home run total as his sixth home run.
-He had hit three home runs in his first five plate appearances against the Yankees.
+It was also one of three home runs Soto hit in his first five plate appearances against the Yankees.